Marcopolo1975/PP-5/README.md

 - When clicking the 'All products' link in the navbar the dropdown menu will show all the different categories.

 ![Categories](docs/readme_images/features/categories.png)
-- The 'All' link will display a list of all products from the database.
+- The 'All Products' link will display a list of all products from the database.
 - Clicking any of the categories will filter the products to only show products from the category selected.
 - The category selected will display as the page heading.